unclebob/spacewar/README.md

 remaining ships are regrouping in Klingon space in order to form an invasion fleet.
 If so, it won't be long until they arrive in force.

+## Your Mission

+> Build the _Corbomite_ device and use it to thwart the Klingon invasion!

-All Federation shipyards were obliterated.
+All Federation shipyards were obliterated by the Borg.
 No new ships can be ready in time.

-Your mission is to rebuild federation defenses by reconstituting the network of bases that you can use to supply yourself with antimatter, dilithium, and weapons.
+You will have to reconstitute a network of bases that you can use to supply yourself with antimatter, dilithium, and weapons.
 Harvest what you can from the crippled Klingons.
-Then, if the invasion fleet comes -- defeat it.
+Then build _The Corbomite Device_ before the invasion fleet arrives in force.

+Once you have enough production going, find _The Pulsar_ and build the _Corbomite_ factory there.
+Surround that factory with plenty of Antimatter and Dilithium bases so that it can manufacture enough _Corbomite_.

-### Sensors
+## Sensors
 You have three views.

  * Front view, which shows you a pretty picture of stars, but is otherwise useless.

  * STRAT. is the strategic view of the whole galaxy.
 You can zoom in and out using the slider.
-You cannot see any weapons in this view; but you can see Klingons, stars, and bases.
+You cannot see any weapons, explosions, or debris in this view; but you _can_ see Klingons, Romulans, stars, bases, transports, and transport routes.

  * TACT.
 This is the tactical view.
 You can see what is nearby, including all weapons that you or your enemies have fired.
 You'll also see explosions.

-### Engines
+## Engines
 You have two modes of movement.
 Warp, and Impulse.

  * The WARP engines move you in a sequence of leaps.
 Each leap is the same size.
 The more power you use the faster those leaps are made.
 Be careful, the energy consumed is not linear.
 Warp 10 uses a _lot_ more antimatter than Warp 1.
-And, remember, rapid energy consumption increases the Core Temperature; especially if are low on Dilithium.
+And, remember, rapid energy consumption increases the Core Temperature; especially if you are low on Dilithium.

  * The Impulse engines are reaction thrust engines.
 They consume antimatter and can propel you at speeds that are a significant fraction of C.  At those speeds